context-labs/inference-staking/README.md

 - Efficient reward distribution with off-chain storage and on-chain merkle tree proof verification
 - On-chain encoded reward emission schedule for transparency and auditability
 - Program events for fine-grained monitoring and auditing
+- USDC-only mode for token-less revenue distribution to a group of operators

 ## Architecture